Assistance for Orphans and Other Vulnerable Children in Developing Countries Act of 2005: Special Advisor and interagency coordination

-Section 5 of Public Law 109–95 provides for a Special Advisor for Assistance to Orphans and Vulnerable Children within USAID, appointed by the USAID Administrator in consultation with the Secretary of State.
+Section 3 of Public Law 109–95 added a provision for a Special Advisor for Assistance to Orphans and Vulnerable Children, originally appointed by the USAID Administrator in consultation with the Secretary of State.
+The appointment provision was amended in 2021 to require the Secretary of State, in consultation with the USAID Administrator, to appoint the Special Advisor; the Secretary may delegate that authority to the USAID Administrator.
 The Special Advisor is tasked with promoting coordinated planning and implementation of programs across relevant departments and agencies, supporting the development of the strategy and annual reports, and serving as a focal point for engagement with external partners.

 To improve collaboration, the act encourages the establishment of an interagency working group including USAID, the Department of State, the Department of Labor, the Department of Health and Human Services, and other departments and agencies involved in child-focused assistance.

 Implementation and impact

-Following it's enactment, a United States Government Interagency Working Group on Orphans and Other Vulnerable Children was established to coordinate implementation of the act and to prepare annual reports to Congress.
-Early reports highlighted challenges in tracking spending, measuring outcomes, and harmonising efforts across agencies, but concluded that the law had raised the profile of vulnerable children within United States foreign assistance policy and encouraged more systematic planning and data collection.
+Following its enactment, a United States Government Interagency Working Group on Orphans and Other Vulnerable Children was established to coordinate implementation of the act and to prepare annual reports to Congress.
+Early reports highlighted challenges in tracking spending, measuring outcomes, and harmonizing efforts across agencies, but concluded that the law had raised the profile of vulnerable children within United States foreign assistance policy and encouraged more systematic planning and data collection.

-A 2017 analysis in "National Academy of Medicine Perspectives" characterized the law as promoting a comprehensive, whole-of-government approach to children in adversity and noted that it called for an interagency strategy, a government-wide monitoring and evaluation system, and a special advisor based at USAID.
-In 2012 the United States Government released the "Action Plan on Children in Adversity, 2012–2017", which explicitly cites Public Law 109–95 and sets out three overarching objectives: strengthening early childhood development, putting family care first, and protecting children from violence, exploitation, abuse, and neglect.
-The action plan has been described as the first whole-of-government strategic guidance for United States international assistance programmes focused on children.
+A 2017 analysis in National Academy of Medicine Perspectives characterized the law as promoting a comprehensive, whole-of-government approach to children in adversity and noted that it called for an interagency strategy, a government-wide monitoring and evaluation system, and a special advisor based at USAID.
+In 2012 the United States Government released the Action Plan on Children in Adversity, 2012–2017, which explicitly cites Public Law 109–95 and sets out three overarching objectives: strengthening early childhood development, putting family care first, and protecting children from violence, exploitation, abuse, and neglect.
+The action plan has been described as the first whole-of-government strategic guidance for United States international assistance programs focused on children.

+In 2024, the United States Government issued a successor strategy, Advancing Protection and Care for Children in Adversity: A U.S. Government Strategy for Children to Thrive, 2024–2029.
+The whole-of-government strategy identified three objectives: building strong beginnings for children, helping families to thrive, and preventing violence against children.

-The act complements other United States initiatives, including PEPFAR's requirement that at least ten percent of programme funds be devoted to orphans and vulnerable children affected by HIV/AIDS, and it is cited in debates on how to structure cross-sectoral investments in early childhood development in low- and middle-income countries.
+The act complements other United States initiatives, including PEPFAR's requirement that at least ten percent of program funds be devoted to orphans and vulnerable children affected by HIV/AIDS, and it is cited in debates on how to structure cross-sectoral investments in early childhood development in low- and middle-income countries.